Identity document: Portugal

-All Portuguese citizens are required by law to obtain an Identity Card as they turn 6 years of age.
-They are not required to carry with them always but are obligated to present them to the lawful authorities if requested.
+All Portuguese citizens are required by law to obtain an Identity Card when they turn 6 years of age.
+They are not required to carry it at all times but are obliged to present it to the authorities if requested.

 The old format of the cards (yellow laminated paper document) featured a portrait of the bearer, their fingerprint, and the names of parent(s), among other information.

-They are currently being replaced by grey plastic cards with a chip, called Cartão de Cidadão (Citizen's Card), which now incorporate NIF (Tax Number), Cartão de Utente (Health Card) and Social Security, all of which are protected by a PIN obtained when the card is issued.
+They are currently being replaced by grey plastic cards with a chip, called Cartão de Cidadão (Identity card Card), which now incorporate NIF (Tax Number), Cartão de Utente (Health Card) and Social Security, all of which are protected by a PIN obtained when the card is issued.

 The new Citizen's Card is technologically more advanced than the former Identity Card and has the following characteristics: